 Part II: Governing the Use of Force through Law

 - Unit 5: Law and Ethics on the Use of Force

 - Unit 6: International Institutions, Legal Instruments, and War

 Part III: The Expansion of International Law and Global Governance

-- Unit 6: International Law and Human Rights
+- Unit 7: Protecting and Promoting Human Rights

-To receive credit for GOVN 440, you must submit all the required course assignments and complete them to the satisfaction of your tutor.
-To receive credit for the course you must achieve an overall course and examination grade of “D” (50 percent) or better.
-The passing grade for the final examination is also a “D” (50 percent).
-The weighting of the assignments and exams are outlined below.
+To receive credit for GOVN 440, you must submit all six of the required course assignments and complete them to the satisfaction of your tutor.
+To receive credit for the course you must achieve an overall course grade of D (50 percent) or better.
+The weighting of the assignments are outlined below.